tvanwer1/Final-Project/README.md

 -Identify which beer styles generate the strongest positive reviews

--Train a model with a
+-Train a model on beer style with logistic regression

 ## Motivation & Background